mlafeldt/ghstatus/README.md

 ===========

-This Go library allows you to check the system status of GitHub from your own applications.
+This Go library allows you to check the system status of GitHub from your own applications and monitoring services.
 The status information is retrieved from GitHub's [system status API].

 The project also comes with a simple command-line tool named `ghstatus` that utilizes the Go library.